8enSmith/WordWelter/README.md

 The original text is:

 > "I couldn't believe that I could actually understand what I was reading"

+Hence this extension scrambles all the words in a webpage, except for the first and last characters.

 As you can see from tests.js, I have developed the scrambling code so that it can cope with many different types of words e.g. words ending in punctuation, words with apostrophes.
 However, this is not a comprehensive text parser, so let me know if you find any issues.
 Unlike the example taken from the aforementioned Wikipedia page, for a word like "couldn't", I have chosen to fix the first character and also the last three (i.e. "n't") and then scramble all the rest; I found that the words get much harder to decipher if this approach is not taken!